wsphd/csun-bana-607/README.md

 ## "Rabbit Holes"

-* Analytical Methods (e.g., statistics, machine learning, spatial analysis, network analysis)
+* Analytical Methods (e.g., statistics, machine learning, spatial analysis, network analysis, and many, many more...)
-* Data/Computational Technology (e.g., UI, programming, cloud, file formats, scale)
+* Data/Computational Technology (e.g., UI, programming, cloud, file formats, security, and many, many more...)
 * Bottom line: Only you can determine how far you need to go on each dimension to address a client's, boss's, or organization's issue